 Table of Contents

-When the working capital is low, companies are not sufficient companies meet their operational activities effective and also show its weak liquid position which indicates that companies are not sufficient to repay its short-term debts.
+When the working capital is low, companies are not sufficient companies meet their operational activities effective and also show its weak liquid position which indicates that companies are not sufficient to repay their short-term debts.

 CONCEPTS AND DEFINITIONS OR WORKING CAPITAL